mahtokamal/OS_foundational_concepts/L1_Windows_OS.md

 - **Management** - Group policy and Active Directory domain services control

+# 1.3.10 Lab - Create User Accounts

+In this lab, you will create and modify user accounts in Windows.

+- Part 1: Creating a New Local User Account
+- Part 2: Reviewing User Account Properties
+- Part 3: Modifying Local User Accounts

+# 1.3.11 Lab - Using Windows PowerShell

+In this lab, you will explore some of the functions of PowerShell.

+- Part 1: Access PowerShell console.
+- Part 2: Explore Command Prompt and PowerShell commands.
+- Part 3: Explore cmdlets.
+- Part 4: Explore the netstat command using PowerShell.
+- Part 5: Empty recycle bin using PowerShell.

+# 1.3.12 Lab - Windows Task Manager
+In this lab, you will explore Task Manager and manage processes from within Task Manager.

+- Part 1: Working in the Processes tab
+- Part 2: Working in the Services tab
+- Part 3: Working in the Performance tab

+# 1.3.13 Lab - Monitor and Manage System Resources in Windows
+In this lab, you will use administrative tools to monitor and manage Windows system resources.

+- Part 1: Starting and Stopping the Routing and Remote Access service
+- Part 2: Working in the Computer Management Utility
+- Part 3: Configuring Administrative Tools

 # 1.4.
 Windows Security
 # 1.4.1 The netstat Command

 When malware is present in a computer, it will often open communication ports on the host to send and receive data.
-The netstat command can be used to look for inbound or outbound connections that are not authorized.
-When used on its own, the netstat command will display all of the active TCP connections.
+The **netstat** command can be used to look for inbound or outbound connections that are not authorized.
+When used on its own, the **netstat** command will display all of the active TCP connections.

 By examining these connections, it is possible to determine which of the programs are listening for connections that are not authorized.
 When a program is suspected of being malware, a little research can be performed to determine its legitimacy.
 From there, the process can be shut down with Task Manager, and malware removal software can be used to clean the computer.

 To make this process easier, you can link the connections to the running processes that created them in Task Manager.
-To do this, open a command prompt with administrative privileges and enter the netstat -abno command, as shown in the command output.
+To do this, open a command prompt with administrative privileges and enter the **netstat -abno** command, as shown in the command output.

 ![Screenshot (723)](https://github.com/user-attachments/assets/7b6c2696-84a7-47e1-a324-3b90a9448ca7)

 Note: If you are not in administrator mode, a “The requested operation requires elevation” message will appear.
 Search for Command Prompt.
-Right-click on Command Prompt and chose Run as administrator.
+Right-click on **Command Prompt** and choose **Run as administrator**.

 By examining the active TCP connections, an analyst should be able to determine if there are any suspicious programs that are listening for incoming connections on the host.
 You can also trace that process to the Windows Task Manager and cancel the process.
 There may be more than one process listed with the same name.
 If this is the case, use the PID to find the correct process.
 Each process running on the computer has a unique PID.
-To display the PIDs for the processes in the Task Manager, open the Task Manager, right-click the table heading and select PID.
+To display the PIDs for the processes in the Task Manager, open the **Task Manager**, right-click the table heading and select **PID**.

 # 1.4.2 Event Viewer